-In response to significant worldwide challenges related to the COVID-19 pandemic, the Department of State is temporarily suspending routine visa services at all U.S. Embassies and Consulates.
-Embassies and consulates will cancel all routine immigrant and nonimmigrant visa appointments as of March 20, 2020.
-As resources allow, embassies and consulates will continue to provide emergency and mission critical visa services.
-Our overseas missions will resume routine visa services as soon as possible but are unable to provide a specific date at this time.
+In response to significant worldwide challenges related to the COVID-19 pandemic, the Department of State temporarily suspended routine visa services at all U.S. Embassies and Consulates.
+Embassies and consulates may now enter a phased resumption of visa services.
+As resources allow, embassies and consulates will continue to provide emergency and mission critical visa services and will resume routine visa services as local conditions and resources allow.

 - Individuals interested in the operations of a particular post should contact that embassy or consulate directly.
 Contact information for embassies and consulates worldwide is available at usembassy.gov.